The Log Garage Kits Roundup: 8 Models to Suit Every Budget

 Their high roof garages offer plenty of attic space along with higher walls and larger garage doors.

 Built by skilled Amish carpenters, this cabin can be put together within three days and can be completely customised to your requirements.

-Some brilliant features which these garages feature include no centre modular support walls which opens up the interior space, the option to add dormer windows and fine quality craftsmanship.
+Some brilliant features which these garages feature include no center modular support walls which open up the interior space, the option to add dormer windows, and fine quality craftsmanship.

 Haywood Guest House Garage

-With an open plan living room, dining space, kitchen and bedroom, this guest house could be used for older parents, as a holiday home or a space for the kids to chill out.
+With an open plan living room, dining space, kitchen, and bedroom, this guest house could be used for older parents, as a holiday home or space for the kids to chill out.

 The first floor is 864 square feet and the second floor is 654 square feet, giving you a total of 1518 square feet of space.

 What Will it be Used For?